-Random winners will be chosen each day to win: New Belgium beer, Kelty gear, Klean Kanteen products, Leave No Trace memberships, and fun stuff from Planet Bluegrass.
+Random winners will be chosen each day to win: New Belgium beer, Kelty gear, Klean Kanteen products, and fun stuff from Planet Bluegrass.

-One grand prize winner will be selected after the campground pack-out on Monday from the daily finalists.
-This grand prize winner will receive a pair of 4-day passes and camping (in the campground of your choice) for the 2016 Festival.
+One grand prize winner will be selected after the campground pack-out on Monday.
+This grand prize winner will receive a pair of 4-day passes and camping (in the campground of your choice) for the 2017 Festival!!

 Some Tips from Leave No Trace

 Bigfoot at Telluride Bluegrass

 - Re-use is the name of the game.
 Bring re-usable cups, plates, napkins, etc. This will reduce the amount of trash you generate.

 - Good campsites are found, not made.
 Bring folding tables, chairs, or other amenities to make a comfortable camp.
 Remember to take everything you brought with you, and leave the area better than you found it.